Paralegal Salary Factsheet

 The U.S. Department of Labor, reported 309,940 jobs in 2018 and the paralegal field is expected to grow much faster than average.
 In the ten-year period between 2018 and 2028, they project an 12% growth translating to 39,000 new jobs.
 They also anticipate an increased demand for paralegals in areas such as bankruptcy, medical malpractice and product liability.

 Despite this, it’s likely that competition for paralegal positions will remain fairly strong, so the type of paralegal education you have is very important in order to stay ahead of the competition.

 Nearly three-fourths of paralegals work for private law firms, however, paralegals are also employed by corporations (and other businesses), governmental agencies, and non-profit organizations.
-Although paralegals are prohibited from performing certain attorney-specific duties such as giving legal advice, setting legal fees, and presenting cases in court, they can do practically everyting else.
+Although paralegals are prohibited from performing certain attorney-specific duties such as giving legal advice, setting legal fees, and presenting cases in court, they can do practically everything else.
 Thus, the use of paralegals is rapidly increasing as companies and law firms tighten up their budgets.

 The specific work activities of a paralegal can also widely vary depending on both what type of employer they work for (law firm, corporation, government, etc.) and the type of law in which they practice.
 In general, paralegals perform tasks such as research, drafting documents, and communicating with clients.
 Their job duties are usually more substantial in nature than those of a legal secretary, who may do things like transcribe correspondence, filing, and other administrative tasks.
 However, some paralegals at smaller firms may also do these things.